openpreserve/par/docs/community/index.md

 5. Select Issues that are labelled as ‘Community Issue’
 6. Assign yourself to the Issue!

+## Monitoring Progress and Feedback Sessions
-PAR team question - how will this process be managed?
+????PAR team question - how will this process be managed?
 Do we hold monthly community calls to check progress / encourage input.
 Do we advertise these??
-We need to agree a process
+We need to define / agree a process

-## Logging an Issue
-1. a
-2. b
-3. c